delve-survey/datalab_landing/delve_landingpage.md

 ### Third Data Release (DELVE DR3)

-The third DELVE data release (DELVE DR3; Drlica-Wagner et al., in prep) consists of coadded images and catalogs in _griz_ from the DECam All Data Everywhere (DECADE) and DES DR2 processing at NCSA with the DES Data Management (DESDM) pipeline.
-The DELVE DR3 catalog contains &sim;2.6 billion unique coadd objects and covers &sim;20,000 deg² in all four bands simultaneously.
+The third DELVE data release (DELVE DR3; Drlica-Wagner et al., in prep) consists of coadded images and catalogs in _griz_ from the DECam All Data Everywhere (DECADE) and DES DR2 processing at NCSA using the DES Data Management (DESDM) pipeline.
+The DELVE DR3 coadd object catalog contains &sim;2.6 billion unique coadd objects and covers &sim;20,000 deg² in all four bands simultaneously.
 The DELVE DR3 coadd objects can be accessed through the [delve_dr3.coadd_objects](/data-explorer?showTable=delve_dr3.coadd_objects) table.

 | DELVE DR3 Summary |   |
 |---|---|